uclaacm/hack-tooling-series/session-6-regex/README.md

 ### Regular Expressions and the Turing Award

 Rabin and Scott (1959) proved that modern computers can be very efficient in finding cheese in these mazes.
-They did so by reducing any finite-state automaton to a more restricted form called a _deterministic finite-state automaton_, or DFA, that we have known to be quite efficient.
+They did so by reducing any finite-state automaton to a more restricted form called a _deterministic finite automaton_, or DFA, that we have known to be quite efficient.
 A DFA is a finite-state automaton

 - without ε-moves, and
 - there is at most one arrow from a location to another with the same marking.